Given an array and an integer k, find the count of distinct elements in every sub-array of size k in the array. Get great deals at Amazon

 Given a linked list containing 0’s, 1’s and 2’s, sort linked list by doing single traversal of it.

-Write an efficient program to convert number to words.
+Write an efficient program to convert number to words in C++ and Java programming langauge.

-Find maximum amount of water that can be trapped within given set of bars.
-Assume width of each bar is 1 unit.
+In trapping rain water problem, we need to find the maximum amount of water that can be trapped within given set of bars where width of each bar is 1 unit.

 Given an array of integers, find contiguous subarray within it which has the largest sum.